VandyVRC/dimli/README.md

 #### Making PowerPoints Available to End-Users

 As you complete/deliver orders, manually add a PowerPoint file for each order to the _ppts folder.
 Each PowerPoint file should be named with a four-digit number matching the order number (e.g., 2363.pptx).
 This file will then be available for end-users to download when they visit their homepage.

+#### Log in

+The default admin user's credentials are

+username: admin
+password: admin

 Export CSV Fields Explained
 ---------------------------